 top of page

-The mission of Kendall County Women’s Shelter is to provide safe, emergency shelter for victims of domestic violence.
-We foster a supportive environment where victims and their children can receive the support services they need to start the healing process and build new lives.
+The mission of the Kendall County Women's Shelter is to provide a safe emergency shelter in a supportive environment where Texas Hill Country victims of domestic violence and their children can begin the healing process and receive the support services they need to build new lives.

 Meet the Board

 Since the 1990s, Kendall County has operated one of the hill country’s most responsive Victim Services programs.
 Initially funded by grants for the Governor’s Criminal Justice Division, the Victim Services Coordinator has operated as a part of the County Attorney’s office and has developed a strong working relationship with local law enforcement agencies.
 Dedicated personnel has been on call around the clock, providing services to victims of all types of crime, educating victims about the criminal justice process, securing assistance for those harmed by violent crime, and advocating for the rights of victims.

 Despite the services provided to crime victims, it became clear to those involved that a significant gap in services existed in Kendall County.
 Victims of domestic violence who wished to leave an abusive environment had no local option for a safe haven.
 As a result, a woman wishing to leave a dangerous home was forced to temporarily relocate to another community whose shelter could accommodate her and her children.
 Often, the only options available were to go to a shelter in Hondo, Kerrville, Seguin, or San Antonio.
 This meant leaving jobs and removing children from their schools, further disrupting an already unstable situation.
 As a result, many women chose to return to an abusive home.